 Cervical radiculopathy caused by vertebral artery loop formation: a case report and review of the literature

-Two articles on PainSci cite Kim 2010: 1.
+Two pages on PainSci cite Kim 2010: 1.
 The Complete Guide to Neck Pain & Cricks 2.
 You Might Just Be Weird

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.